 You can begin the admissions process by attending one or all of our optional virtual events that are designed to help you get to know Sora.
-These include Coffee Chat with Sora Admissions, a Parent Preview, Affording a Sora Education, and a Virtual Open House.
+These include a Coffee Chat with Sora Admissions, a Parent Preview, Affording a Sora Education, and a Virtual Open House.

 After attending some of our events and speaking with a member of the Admissions Team, the first official step is to complete an online application which can be found here.
 This allows you to submit the parent and student questionnaires, upload the student video, download the official transcript/academic records request form as well as the teacher/mentor evaluations.
 Once your file is complete, a member of our team will reach out schedule the student interview.

-We require that an application be completed and submitted prior to your student’s Zoom interview.
-After you successfully submit the application and upload or send transcripts or academic records and schedule your student interview, we will meet with your student over Zoom where we get to know them and learn about their interests, learning style, potential career aspirations, and more.
+During the interview, we will meet with your student over Zoom where we get to know them and learn about their interests, learning style, potential career aspirations, and more!

 All items on the Admissions Checklist must be completed before the Admissions Committee will review your application and render a decision.